pqrs/l5b-crud/README.md

 ## Strings

-These are the _labels.php_, _menus.php_ and _validation.php_ English strings needed, copy them into the files in _/resources/lang/en_ or whatever other language folder you may need.
+Following are the _labels.php_, _menus.php_ and _validation.php_ English strings needed, copy them into the files in _/resources/lang/en_ or whatever other language folder you may need.
 Replace _Example_ for the name of your Model.

 TODO: generate a file with your choosen name ready to copy&paste.